 - Write the release notes ahead of time.
 This means keeping an updated release notes draft throughout the sprint with all the tickets in the release.

-- When the release is finalized, add any necessary details or descriptions, then convert it to your deliverable format.
+- When finalizing the release, add any necessary details or descriptions, then convert it to your deliverable format.

 - Update help files and user documentation in the last week.

-- Toward the end of the sprint, generally after tickets have passed testing and you’re sure the application changes are final, do all the relevant screen captures and update all user documentation.
+- Toward the end of the sprint, generally after tickets have passed testing and you’re sure the application changes are final, grab all relevant screen captures and update all user documentation.

-- Official system documentation updates (technical SOPs (for example, SA SOP, DBA SOP), policy, security, and configuration documentation, etc.):
+Examples include: technical SOPs (for example, SA SOP, DBA SOP), policy, security, and configuration documentation.

-- In my experience, we had a two-week window following the sprint to complete our official documentation updates for changes directly related to the sprint, which is typical in an Agile environment where the primary goal is the rapid release of functional product and user documentation.
-Additionally, those documents had to go through a formal review/sign-off process, so it often took extra time to get the reviews and required approvals before publication, and when the corresponding sprint ticket could be closed.
-Additionally, our official system documentation was on a continuous update schedule, so the documentation team always was working on its own schedule to complete scheduled reviews and updates.
+- We used our two-week window following the sprint to complete our official documentation updates for changes directly related to the sprint, which is typical in an Agile environment.
+Additionally, those documents went through a formal review/sign-off process, so it often took extra time to get the reviews and required approvals before publication, and when the corresponding sprint ticket could be closed.
+Additionally, our official system documentation was on a continuous update schedule, so the documentation team worked on its own schedule to complete scheduled reviews and updates.

-- Requirements, like system documentation updates, can deprioritized to accommodate essential sprint documentation.
+- Deprioritizing requirements like system documentation updates helps accommodate essential sprint documentation.

-When working in an Agile environment it’s essential that a technical writer is, well, agile, as you will often have to juggle working with different teams; however, it’s also important to establish routines and milestones.
+Technical writing in a multi-team Agile environment demands, well, agility, as you often must juggle working with different teams.
+However, establishing routines and milestones remains important.
 For example, even though you aren’t attending all the scrums, try to attend on the same day of the week so your schedule is as planned out as possible.
 The same goes for milestones.
 These can be weekly or based on the release status.
 Try to complete sprint documentation on the same timetable for each release and make processes repeatable.